Kyuuhachi/Aureole/book/src/factoria.md

   there's no risk of accidentally leaking deleted file data, but the space it previously occupied is still there, as well as other evidence of the edit history.
-Before publishing an archive, it is therefore recommended to use the `defrag` subcommand to eliminate this unused space.
+Before publishing an archive, it is therefore recommended to use the `rebuild` subcommand to eliminate this unused space.